void-linux/void-docs/src/config/post-install.md

 # Post Installation

-This page provides a list of basic functions to perform after installing a Void system.
+This page contains a common set of tasks to take after installing Void on a new machine.

-### Updates
+## Updates

-The first thing you should do on a new system is check for and install updates.
-This is especially important if you installed from the `Local` packages on a live install image as it is highly likely that some of your packages will be out of date.
-To update your repository information and update all installed packages, run the command:
+Installation media contains a snapshot of packages from the day it was made.
+After installing and connecting the the network, new systems should be updated:

 ```
 # xbps-install -Su
 ```

+This will ensure that your system has applicable security patches and software upgrades that happened after the installation media was created.

 > Note: XBPS must use a seperate transaction to update itself.
 If
 > your first update includes the package `xbps`, you will need to run